Last Updated on March 30, 2021

 Woolworths cardboard do-it-yourself option (not available every year)

 Spend ‘x’ amount in Woolworths and this cardboard number is all yours!
 Continue to spend “x” dollars on a weekly basis to collect the pop-ups to decorate the tree.
 Spend endless hours making aforementioned pop-ups!

 K-Mart for the more adventurous

 Its hot.
 Why not go for the Christmas cactus option?
-This is my friend Erica’s Christmas tree/cactus this year – add some googly eyes and decorate!
+This is my friend Erica’s Christmas tree/cactus – add some googly eyes and decorate!
 Certainly fits with the 30 plus temperatures you can expect in December!